Abstract¶

 - A conda-forge Docker image using the NVIDIA CUDA Docker images, which provided the NVIDIA build tools for compiling packages.

-- A shim package to leverage the NVIDIA build tools within a Conda package build.
+- A shim package to leverage the NVIDIA build tools within a conda package build.

 - A CUDA build matrix in conda-forge’s global pinnings, which tied these two pieces together.